jag2k2/blockchain/README.md

 # UT Blockchain Class
 This repo includes a mixture of in-class assignments and exercises from Jimmy Song's book "Programming Bitcoin".
 All the code under "personal" represents my solutions to the exercises in Jimmy Song's book but I used the secp256k1 and digital signature libraries from those exercises in some of the in-class assignments.
-The in-class assignments are organized into the three directories:
+The in-class assignments are organized into the following three directories:

 ## Table of Contents:
 1. [Assignment 1](#assignment-1)